US flag U.S. History See also:

 John Brown's Raid VIDEO - 'In October 1859, John Brown and twenty-one followers gained armed possession of the federal arsenal at Harpers Ferry, Virginia.
 Their intent was to confiscate rifles stored there and with those weapons initiate a massive slave insurrection that would spread throughout the South and eventually free all of the nation's four million slaves.'
 Learn more about the raid and its aftermath on this website.
 (2010 - 2011, Virginia Historical Society)

-Lincoln / Net NEW!
-AUDIO VIDEO - An extensive collection of essays, primary resources, videos, and other materials related to Abraham Lincoln and his historical era.
+Lincoln / Net AUDIO VIDEO - An extensive collection of essays, primary resources, videos, and other materials related to Abraham Lincoln and his historical era.
 Includes a biographical essay on each period of Lincoln's life, plus historical essays on the African-American Experience & American Racial Attitudes, Economic Development & Labor, Frontier Settlement, Law & Society, Native American Relations, Politics, Religion and Culture, Women's Experience & Gender Roles, and a few special topics (Northern Illinois University).
-Abraham Lincoln: A Life NEW! contains the original unedited manuscript of historian Michael Burlingame's 2008 two-volume biography of Abraham Lincoln, posted by individual chapters in searchable PDF format.
+Abraham Lincoln: A Life contains the original unedited manuscript of historian Michael Burlingame's 2008 two-volume biography of Abraham Lincoln, posted by individual chapters in searchable PDF format.

 Railroads - See Railroads and the Making of Modern America and related links.